provider-quest/provider-quest-spark/README.md

-miner-report-spark
+provider-quest-spark
 ---

-Data pipeline for Filecoin analytical data for https://miner.report/
+Data pipeline for Filecoin analytical data for https://provider.quest/

 The following scripts live here:

-* scripts to collect data from "Miner.Report" ObservableHQ notebooks and store the data as JSON files
+* scripts to collect data from "Provider.Quest" ObservableHQ notebooks and store the data as JSON files
 * a Pyspark script to run Apache Spark Structured Streaming, which ingests the JSON files continuously, and generates new JSON files with